 While the paint was still wet, I carefully pulled off the paper and tape.
 How cute are those chalkboard sections!
 I love Chalkboards!

 To finish things up I marked where my hooks needed to be and used some paint sticks as spacers. 🙂 Then I added two large d-rings to the back for hanging, this thing is heavy!
 It is 64'' long!
 Lastly I primed my chalkboard surfaces and it was ready to hang!

 Repurposed door coat rack

 I love the versatility of the chalkboards.
 You could used it as a calendar, command center, or recipe boards!

-I got the cast-iron hooks at Hobby Lobby when they were 50% off, so I spent $10 on hooks, and that was it!
-I made the number labels for the hooks since they didn’t come with any, I think they would be cute with names too.
+The cast-iron hooks came from Hobby Lobby at 50% off.
+So I spent $10 on hooks, and that was it!
+I made the number labels for the hooks since they didn't come with any, I think they would be cute with names too.